 The importance that exercise selection has in your vertical jump program cannot be emphasised enough.
 Good exercise choices will bring good results and bad choices will lead to bad results.
-Here we will discuss some of the more important things you should consider when selecting which exercises to include in your training program.
+Here we will discuss the Top 4 things you should consider when selecting which exercises to include in your training program.

 The first principle of exercise selection is specificity.
 This is a word you will see on this site a lot.
 It basically means you should be selecting exercises that mimic both the speed and movement characteristics of the activity you are training for.

 In our case we are trying to develop the muscles we use for jumping so we should select exercises that not only target the quads, glutes, hamstrings, posterior chain, and calves, but requires a movement in the same, or similar manner as that of the jump.

 Some terrific examples are the squat and deadlift as they both work nearly all the jumping muscles in very similar manner and plane of motion to which they are used for a jump.
 Exercises such as an incline leg press also train glutes, quads and hamstrings, however due to the nature of the machine you have a much lower recruitment of the core and stabilisation muscles and therefore less overall development.
 As such this sort of exercise, whilst still effective, is an inferior choice.